Mohnish-Raghu/TransArt/README.md

     Value: Your Groq API key
 5. Click "Save".

-**NOTE:** There is no need of Hugging Face Access Token to use the image model as I deployed this Gradio app in the Hugging Face Space itself.
-If you are going to try this code outside Hugging Face you need to provide access token.

 ## Usage
 Run the script "app.py".
 This will launch a Gradio web interface where user can upload a Tamil audio file or live voice record Tamil audio and receive processed results.